 RPE has become the burn-rate conversation of 2026.
 When Inovia's research put top AI-native startups at roughly $3.48M revenue per employee against $610K for traditional software, the response was not a layoff wave[1].
 It was a harder question: what are you paying for with the other 80% of the headcount budget?

 The wrong read is "hire fewer people."
-A team of 10 shipping $35M ARR is not a 35-person team minus 25 layoffs.
+A team of 10 shipping $35M ARR is not a team of 35 minus 25 layoffs.
 It is a different operating structure — built around what agents amplify, not what they replace.
 Confuse the two and you end up with a smaller traditional team, which is worse than where you started.

 The gap measures scaffolding around slow handoffs, not raw human intelligence.